ChidiNwaka/Statistical_Machine_Translation/README.md

 1. /u/cs401/A2 SMT/data/Hansard/Testing/Task5.e, from the Hansards.
 2. /u/cs401/A2 SMT/data/Hansard/Testing/Task5.google.e, Google?s translations of the French phrases 2 .
-To evaluate each translation, use the BLEU score from lecture 6-2, i.e., BLEU = BP C × (p 1 p 2 . . . p n ) (1/n)
+To evaluate each translation, use the BLEU score from lecture 6-2, i.e., BLEU = BP C Ã— (p 1 p 2 . . . p n ) (1/n)
 (3)
 Repeat this task with at least four alignment models (trained on 1K, 10K, 15K, and 30K sentences, respectively) and with three values of n in the BLEU score (i.e., n = 1, 2, 3).
-You should therefore have 25 × 4 × 3 BLEU scores in your evaluation.
+You should therefore have 25 Ã— 4 Ã— 3 BLEU scores in your evaluation.
 Write a short subjective analysis of how the different references differ from each other, and whether using more than 2 of them might be better (or worse).
 In all cases, you can use the MLE language model (i.e., specify lmtype = ??).
 Optionally, you can try additional alignment models, smoothed language model with varying ?, or other test data from other files